 For example, the ACG® technical manual itself warns about risk scores being manipulated by the deliberate upcoding patient risk.
 Even though sometimes detectible through audits, this has happened fairly often under CMS’s risk-adjusted capitation plans.

-There is no evidence that KPI Ninja’s secreted data development process, whatever it may be, includes any protection from deliberate larding of the EHR by direct primary care providers*.
-Then, too, if the “Nextera Zero Dollar Claims (EHR)” process is to any degree automated, a single bad line of program code might bake risk measurement upcoding into the cake, even if the baker/programmer had only the best of intentions.
+There is no evidence that KPI Ninja’s secreted data development process, whatever it may have been, included any protection from deliberate larding of the EHR by direct primary care providers.
+Then, too, if the “Nextera Zero Dollar Claims (EHR)” process is to any degree automated, a single bad setting or line of program code might bake risk measurement upcoding into the cake, even if the baker/programmer had only the best of intentions.

 * Note, too, that even if Nextera had kept the exact same complete EHR records as a standard FFS practice, complete with ICD-10 codes, the fact that such records need never be submitted for third-party audit — as they would for any other entity keeping such records for the purpose of risk measurement — would leave risk measurement subject to self-interested larding.
 (Favorable self-reports do not become less fraught after being laundered through expensive Johns Hopkins ACG® software.)